l-hartung/reviz/README.md

     docker-compose run --service-ports reviz grobid <export.json> [--tei=<tei-folder>] [--pdf=<pdf-folder>]

-The optional argument `--tei` states where the output tei files from Grobid should be written to.
-If the folder (default `./tei-files`) does not already exist, it will be created.
+The optional argument `--tei` states where the output tei files from Grobid should be written to .
+If the folder (default `./tei-files`) does not already exist, it will be created .
 The optional argument `--pdf` determines where files that are automatically downloaded from the URL you supplied are written to.

-Processing with Grobid may take a while and may crash if you are using a virtual machine to run docker (Windows 7, 8, older versions of 10 or older versions of macOS) if not enough memory is provided.
-Details are available in the [grobid documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/).
+Processing with Grobid may take a while and may crash if you are using a virtual machine to run docker (Windows 7, 8, older versions of 10 or older versions of macOS) if not enough memory is provided
+.
+Details are available in the [grobid documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/) .
 It is recommended to change the memory allocated to the virtual machine `default` to at least 3GB using VirtualBox.

 #### `graph-model`